 Breakfast at the hotel.
 You leave Sucre behind and descend on the Rio Pilcomayo, which divides the regions of Sucre and Potosì, you stop to admire the beautiful recently restored suspension bridge.
 Potosì which is famous for the mountain called Cerro Rico, a gigantic silver mine, is located at an altitude of 4090 meters and is considered one of the highest cities in the world.

-The city was included in 1987 in the list of UNESCO World Heritage Sites in recognition of the extraordinary amount of industrial monuments (such as aqueducts and artificial lakes that supplied water to silver mines) and architectural monuments such as the Casa de la Moneda, the mint of the Spanish crown, where the church of San Lorenzo and in general the historic center of the city in colonial style was worked silver.
+In 1987 the city became part of UNESCO World Heritage Sites in recognition of the extraordinary amount of industrial monuments (such as aqueducts and artificial lakes that supplied water to silver mines) and architectural monuments such as the Casa de la Moneda, the mint of the Spanish crown, where the church of San Lorenzo and in general the historic center of the city in colonial style was worked silver.

 You visit the historic center and for the more adventurous you can plan a descent into the mines of Cerro Rico with specialized local guides.
 Free dinner and overnight stay at the hotel.